canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 #### Requirements and Makefile
 In order to install the needed python packages I create a *requirements.txt* file.
 This file lists all of the packages I plan to use for this Flask app.

 As a nice-to-have, I like to create a Makefile.
 The Makefile allows for simple commands to execute common and repeated actions, such as installs, testing, and running files.
-It will also become very usefule when I setup Continuous Integration with CircleCI (to come, later).
+It will also become very useful when I setup Continuous Integration with CircleCI (to come, later).

 To create a Makefile from the command line, enter the following command in the working directory of your project.

 **Note**: _Make sure the Makefile is **TAB SPACED**.
 If not the Makefile will not function correctly._

-As an exmple of a Makefile, hee is the one I created for this project.
+As an example of a Makefile, here is the one I created for this project.

 ```console